ska-sa/dc_sand/utilities/network_udp_packet_timing/readme.md

         6. In `/etc/ptpd.conf`, remove the `{% if ptp_mode == 'masterslave' %}`, `{% else %}` and `{% endif %}` Ansible
         commands as well as the `ptpengine:preset=slaveonly` and `ptpengine:ntp_failover=n` between the `{% else %}` and `{% endif %}` commands.
 This will put all ptp servers into a single pool.
+        7. In `/etc/ptpd.conf` put the interface that all the ptp node will communicate over in the line `ptpengine:interface=`
-        7. Start the ptp service: `sudo service ptpd restart`.
-Simply running `sudo service ptpd start` did not start the service correctly - only restart seemsed to work.
+        8. Start the ptp service: `sudo service ptpd restart`.
+Simply running `sudo service ptpd start` did not start the service correctly - only restart seems to work.

 By tailing the log file `tail -f /var/log/ptp/ptpd.log` on the all the ptp servers in the pool, you should be able to see the nodes select a master and send their first synchronisation messages to each other.

 In the log directory the file `/var/log/ptp/status` for each slave will report on how in sync it is with the master.
-An offset of a few microseconds is expected `Offset from Master : -0.000000935 s, mean -0.000006777 s, dev  0.000013388 s`
+An offset of a few microseconds is expected.

 **NOTE:** This configuration keeps all PTP servers in a pool and in sync with each other, however they will drift from global time.
 This is acceptable for the purposes of the timing tests as the nodes in the pool only need to be in sync